 Once you’ve picked a financial planner, there are a few financial planning steps you’ll go through with your planner.
 Each planner might have similar or different steps, or they might perform these tasks in a different order.
-But in any case, here is a basic summary of how a financial plan is created:
+But in any case, here is a basic summary of how a financial plan is created.

-1. Getting to Know Your Financial Planner
+1. Getting To Know Your Financial Planner

 Let’s imagine that Brittany is your financial planner.
 The first meeting with Brittany might be similar to a first date.
-You’ll want to know her philosophy, investment approach and what steps she’ll take to help you meet your goals.
+You’ll want to know her philosophy, investment approach and what steps she’ll take to help you meet your financial goals.

 In your initial meeting with Brittany, ask to review her investment policy statement.
 The investment policy statement maps out how she will handle your money, her strategy and her work approach to help you meet your financial goals.
 Make sure to take a look at a sample financial plan as well, if available.